findEthics/Atlas/README.md

-# Chatty 💬
+# Atlas 💬

-Chatty is an Android application designed for quick searches and online look ups.
+Atlas is an Android application designed for quick searches and online look ups.

 ## Features